An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 may be thought of as a kind of utopia.
 In Hinduism or Buddhism, however, utopia

 is not a place but a state of mind.
-A belief that if we are
+A belief that if we are able to practice

-of life and death, relating back to the concept of utopia.
+death, relating back to the concept of utopia.

 However, the usual idea of